CandaceMcCall/frontend-nanodegree-arcade-game/README.txt

 the rubric so I removed it.

-I do show a zero score in right hand corner.
+I did show a zero score in right hand corner.
 I planned to use it when I add jewels that the player can take,